jagrvargen/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 9. 9-full_creation.sql - Creates a table 'second_table' in the hbtn_0c_0 database and adds 4 rows.

 10. 10-top_score.sql - Lists all records of second_table with score first and name second, ordered highest to lowest..

+11. 11-best_score.sql - Lists all records with a score >= 10 in second_table.

+12. 12-no_cheating.sql - Updates the score of Bob to 10 using the name field.